Slanjayvah Danza is an intercultural dance company with a unique artistic voice.

 The company was established in 2004 by Artistic Director and Choreographer, Jen Wren to produce high quality artistic dance productions and community experiences.
 Our first decade focused mainly on technically demanding dance works which told stories for stage and screen and during this time an exploration of social themes, and often undiscussed taboo subjects, became signatory of the company ethos.
 The work has always been about using real life stories to create background narratives and dramaturgical threads, and this was explored initially through contemporary dance practice.
 With that said, there has always been a cross-disciplinary interest which has been drawn out through the fusion of Flamenco, Tango, Poetry, Opera, Theatre, Sign-language…depending on what felt relevant to inject, in order for each work to feel complete.

 Working in a cross-cultural and interdisciplinary territory has allowed us, over time, to develop a unique voice and style which is at home in both the worlds of the TRAD and folk arts, and that of contemporary performance contexts.
 Since its beginnings, Slanjayvah Danza has created, presented and toured work (inter)nationally, always researching within communities to create distinctive bespoke processes that will resonate and tell the authentic stories of those people.
 What this means is that the community plays a pivotal and magical role in the trajectory of the company and the work we create.

-In 2019, Slanjayvah Danza re-formed itself as a SCIO charity SC049419, officially incorporating the original Gaelic spelling of its name (Slàinte Mhath Dannsa) and re-located home to a new base in rural Perthshire, Scotland.
+In 2019, Slanjayvah Danza re-formed itself as a SCIO charity SC049419, officially incorporating the original Gaelic spelling of its name (Slàinte Mhath Dannsa) and re-located home to rural Perthshire, Scotland.